jaredharley/learn-python/README.md

-learn-python
+Learn Python
 ============

 Watch as I learn Python!
+Or don't.
+Whatever.